 Permanent stat bonuses are removed in the second game, but some of the most inventive aspects of the alchemy/spell system result in overpowered mechanics.
-For example, a character will usually accumulate enough materials to concoct 10 potions to resurrect them upon death— and if that's not enough, resurrection exists in spell form.
+For example, a character will usually accumulate enough materials to concoct 10 potions to resurrect them upon death by the end of the game, and if that's not enough, resurrection exists in spell form.

 One of the weaknesses of the "mage" archetypal character is that missile spells don't stunlock enemies like melee weapons (and, to a lesser extent, ranged weapons) do.
-While melee characters usually have an easy time one-on-one, mages must result to kiting... until they figure out that they can combine a missile with an area-effect that blinds opponents, resulting in an even longer stun than expected for most enemies, though those who are immune suddenly become Demonic Spiders in comparison.
+While melee characters usually have an easy time one-on-one, mages must resort to kiting... until they figure out that they can combine a missile with an area-effect that blinds opponents, resulting in an even longer stun than expected for most enemies.
+Those who are immune suddenly become Demonic Spiders in comparison.

 Missile spells are affected by the spray modifier, turning one projectile into many.
-Not only does this resulting in a shotgun effect where adventurous mages will aim to inflict triple or more damage by attacking upclose, but the fact that missiles can be combined with another carrier card can resulting in a mage instantly summon numerous minions that surround enemies and stop them from being a threat.
+Not only does this resulting in a shotgun effect where adventurous mages will aim to inflict triple or more damage by attacking up close, but the fact that missiles can be combined with another carrier card can resulting in a mage instantly summon numerous minions as an aftereffect of the missile that will surround enemies and stop them from being a threat.